Your child is between the6 to 12 months

 During this stage, we use a lot of gestures or images, for example from books or picture cards, to explain language and situations to the children.
 Of course, we also spend a lot of time talking to them and explaining things in short, simple sentences.
+All transition moments during the day are guided using certain language and songs.
 We communicate gently and respectfully.
 Repetition helps children remember words and sounds they will be able to use themselves later on.

 We let children at our branches drink from regular cups early on and feed them small morsels of food.
 This helps stimulate their oral muscles and oral motor skills and, by extension, language and speech development.
 A regular cup helps your baby to get all the liquid from the cup and to consume the right quantity, since they can see how much of the drink is left in the cup.

 Did you know that babies love listening to songs, especially when they include all kinds of intriguing sounds and motions?
 Children respond excitedly to changes in pitch and volume.
 Classic Dutch children’s songs such as Klap eens in de handjes, Dit zijn mijn wangetjes, Kiekeboe, and Appel, peertje en banaan are all firm favorites.

 In stimulating cognitive and sensory development, we aim to provide children with individual attention.
 We always attempt to create a sense of wonder, irrespective of whether we’re reading a sensory or other picture book with your child or enjoying a fresh vegetable snack together.

 Children learn to identify objects they previously discovered through a different sense, often taste.

 Children slowly learn to differentiate between different sounds.
 They can engage in play for more sustained periods at around eight or nine months.
 Actions are no longer coincidental, but initiated by the child themself.

 Children are intrigued by cause-and-effect relationships and discover that some actions are interrelated.